Pam Muñoz Ryan, the author of Esperanza Rising, writes another hit novel with Echo. The book tells four stories woven together by a magical harmonica.

-The book begins and ends with three fairy-tale princesses and a lost boy named Otto.
+ECHO begins and ends with three fairy-tale princesses and a lost boy named Otto.
 Otto wanders into the woods during a game of hide-and-seek.
 There he meets three princesses.
 He is surprised because they are in the book he has been reading.
 Otto begins to read the book to the princesses.
-He soon discovers the end of his book he is reading is blank.
+He soon discovers the end of the book he is reading is blank.
 The princesses tell Otto he must write the ending.
 They also give him a magical harmonica with instructions to pass it along when the time is right.

 One day twelve-year-old Fredrich finds the magical harmonica in an abandoned storage room at his uncle’s harmonica factory.
 Fredrich lives in Germany during Hitler’s control.
 Fredrich stands out from the other youth because a large birthmark covers his face.
 Also, his behavior disturbs his peers.
 Fredrich hears music inside his head.
-He waves his arms conducting an orchestra that he only he can see and hear.
+He waves his arms conducting an orchestra that only he can see and hear.
 Can the magical harmonica keep Fredrich’s family together in a time when Hitler is sending undesirables away?

 Eleven-year-old Mike Flannery lives in the Bishop’s Home for Friendless and Destitute Children in Pennsylvania during the depths of the Great Depression.
 The wealthy Mrs. Sturbridge wishes to adopt an orphan.
 Because of their musical talent, Mike and his younger brother, Frankie, are taken to her home for a visit.
 Mike learns that Mrs. Sturbridge will only adopt one orphan.
 Mike tries to figure out a way to support himself, so Frankie can be the one adopted.
 One day Mike sees the magical harmonica in the window of a drug store.
 He purchases the harmonica hoping that he can become good enough at playing it to earn a spot in a traveling harmonica band for boys.
 Will the magic be enough to help Mike and Frankie out of their difficult situation?

-Finally Ivy Lopez comes into possession of the harmonica.
+Finally, Ivy Lopez comes into possession of the harmonica.
 Her family moves to a migrant farm in Orange County, California.
 Her father takes a job as overseer for the Yamamoto’s farm.
 Because the Yamamotos are a Japanese-American family, they have been sent to an internment camp following the bombing of Pearl Harbor.
 Will the harmonica help Ivy from the discrimination her family deals with by working for the Yamamotos?

 What do the three stories have in common besides the harmonica?
 What does the fairy tale have to do with the rest of the novel?
 Read ECHO to answer these questions.

-Teaching Idea #2 – Compare and Contrast Activities
+Teaching Idea #2 – Compare and Contrast